After striking out David Ross to end the seventh inning, Carlos Zambrano punctuated his success with a hard right-handed punch-out.

 "Z" was back.
 Oh, was he back.

-the Cubs thinking ahead to next spring after Rich Hill had thrown a shutout a day earlier.
+The animated, nearly unhittable Zambrano of old appeared from two weeks of forced rest to throw seven shutout innings Sunday in an 11-3 rout of the Reds that has the Cubs thinking ahead to next spring after Rich Hill had thrown a shutout a day earlier.

 Two-fifths of a rotation is better than none, especially for a team that two days ago had no complete games and its ace with an aching back.